saleor/saleor-docs/docs/api/error-handling.md

 }
 ```

-Sending this query to the server would result in the syntax error:
+Sending this query to the server would result in the following syntax error:

 ```json
 {